dinpajooh/PE_heat/README.md

 3- lammps < in.PEprod > Outprod

 where lammps is the executable of the LAMMMPS software program.
-Note that we use the version of LAMMPS released at 16 Mar 2018.
+Note that we use the version of LAMMPS released on March 16, 2018.

 ##########################
 ####   OUTPUT FILES   ####